proxy-di/proxydi/README.md

 > 007, I have a new mission for you
 ```

 In this example, we changed the behavior of the actor by changing the role dependency in the ProxyDi container.
-This is exactly the goal of the [Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) in the SOLID approach to software design.
+This is exactly the goal of the [Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) in SOLID approach to design software.
 Continuing our metaphor, the actor can play any role, but he is not the one who decides which role he will play.
 This is a film director's decision, and here we just cosplay him by setting up our containers.

 > So, ProxyDi is just a tool to link dependencies, allowing them to freely communicate with each other without worrying about which specific dependency they're dealing with.
 And nothing more.